erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 - At the release point, the DSM software calculates the diff between the original and modified versions of the page, storing it in a diff data structure.
 - When a different processor acquires the same lock governing the released page, all pages touched in the previous critical section, including X, are invalidated.
 If there is a page fault for X, the DSM software retrieves the necessary diff from another node to update the page for the current lock acquirer.
 - After the thread in the critical section completes its release operation, the original page is write-protected, and the twin is deleted to free up the physical memory that was allocated for it.
-- In case multiple writers are modifying the same page under different locks, it represents an application problem and a data race.
+- In case multiple writers are modifying the same page under different locks, it represents an application problem and a data race that should not be there if the application is constructed correctly.
 - The LRC multiple writer coherence protocol was implemented on a Unix system by TreadMarks.
-- When a thread accesses a shared page, the DSM software catches the SIGSEGV exception to take appropriate action.
+When a thread accesses a shared page, the DSM software catches the SIGSEGV exception to take appropriate action.
 - There is a **space overhead** for creating a twin at the point of write and creating a diff data structure at release.
 - **Garbage collection is used to reduce the space overhead** by periodically applying diffs to the original copy of the page and getting rid of them.